robertsweetman/module_2/mdbook/src/3_developing_ai_and_ml_apps.md

 ### Development
 Following architectural design and planning this phase runs in 2 week sprints to fulfill user stories that deliver incremental value.
 This ensures that if any blockers do arise they're identified early and don't derail the entire project in the last weeks.

-A key section in here is testing that 'all' tender records can be ingested, and making sure there's schema checks around data ingestion.
+A key section in here is testing that 'all' tender records can be ingested, and making sure there are schema checks around data ingestion.
 As we're using Rust for a lot of the data pipeline it's type and compiler checking add a lot of value here.
-REF: needed!

 ### Deployment
 Before official 'go-live' everything runs in the cloud environment as a 'smoke test' but the results are private and highly scrutinised by the development team.
 Once they're happy a go/no-go decision can be made in consultation with the stakeholders, based on the results from running the ML model and reviewing the tenders it's suggesting, as well as those it's rejected.